alanmatys/latam_challenge/README.md

 latam_challenge-documentation-test
 ==============================

-This project constitutes a small demonstration on model documentation using data from t

-The goal of this project is to develop a supervised machine learning model to solve the classification problem of detecting individuals with annual incomes above 50K USD.
+The problem consists in predicting the probability of delay of the flights that land or take off from the airport of Santiago de Chile (SCL).

 ## The Dataset

-The problem consists in predicting the probability of delay of the flights that land or take off from the airport of Santiago de Chile (SCL).
  Each row corresponds to a flight that landed or took off from SCL during 2017.
 And has been uploaded  into the [data/raw](https://github.com/nelson-io/citi-documentation-test/tree/main/data/raw) The following information is available for each flight:

 * **Fecha-I**: datetime, Scheduled date and time of the flight.
 * **Vlo-I**: int, Scheduled flight number.